 Transmit : Ideas & Content Generator

 Transmit specialises in creating beautiful ideas and content for multiple platforms — we are expert video-storytellers and creative content generators.
-From a studio on Wellington’s South Coast, Transmit works with businesses, large and small, to craft quality, distinctively Aotearoa New Zealand content for our clients.
+From a studio on Wellington’s South Coast, Transmit crafts quality, distinctively Aotearoa New Zealand content.
 There’s an art in what we do.
-A background in journalism and filmmaking brings an intuitive and innovative approach to all our projects.
+A background in journalism and filmmaking brings an intuitive and innovative approach to all our projects and for businesses, large and small.
 Transmit is a creative force whose work sets its clients apart.
+Transmit’s the word, pass it on.

 Fat Freddy’s Drop